bentomas/node-async-testing/README.md

         }, 500);
     };

-All of the examples in this README can be seen in `examples/readme.js` which can be run with the following command:

-    node examples/readme.js

-Because all tests are just functions, writing setup or teardown functions is as simple as writing a wrapper function which takes a test and returns a new test:
+**node-async-testing** doesn't have an explicit way for writing setup or teardown functions, but because all tests are just functions, doing setup or teardown is as simple as writing a wrapper function which takes a test and returns a new test:

     function setup(testFunc) {
       return function newTestFunc(test) {